The view of Santiago Chile with the Andes Mountain Range in the background.

 A close-up of a building with two arched doors and a square window in the middle, featuring an orange and pink mural of vines climbing up the side of the building

-Santiago is a city surrounded by the Andes mountains and beautiful natural landscapes.
-As such, you don’t have to go all the way south to Patagonia’s Torres del Paine for some of the best hikes in Chile.
-Instead, you can access plenty of great hiking trails nearby, either as part of a tour or by renting a car.
+Santiago is a city surrounded by the beautiful landscapes of the Andes mountains.
+As such, you don’t have to go all the way to Torres del Paine to go hiking in Chile.
+Instead, you can access plenty of great trails nearby, either as part of a tour or by renting a car.

-From the city, you can hike to a beautiful waterfall along the Salto de Apoquindo in Parque Aguas de Ramon.
-Or challenge yourself by walking to the top of the city’s third highest hill – Cerro San Cristobal.
-At the top, you will arrive at the ‘Santuario de la Inmaculada Concepción’, where you will find Santiago’s famous statue of the Virgin Mary.
-The panoramic views from the top are also the best in the city!
+From Santiago, you can hike to a beautiful waterfall along the Salto de Apoquindo in Parque Aguas de Ramon.
+Or, challenge yourself by walking to the top of the city’s third highest hill – Cerro San Cristobal.
+Located at the top is the ‘Santuario de la Inmaculada Concepción’, where you’ll find Santiago’s famous statue of the Virgin Mary.
+The panoramic views from there are also the best in the city!

-Or if you’re up for venturing further away, just two hours outside the city you can hike to the Mirador de Los Cóndores (condor lookout).
-True to it’s name, this is the best place near Santiago to see Andean condors.
-These majestic birds have a wingspan of up to 3 metres (10 ft) and are a particularly spectacular sight to see.
+Or if you’re up for venturing further away, just two hours outside Santiago you can hike to the Mirador de Los Cóndores (condor lookout).
+True to it’s name, this is the best place near the city to see Andean condors.
+These majestic birds are a spectacular sight to see, with a wingspan of up to 3 metres (10 ft)!

 Although Santiago isn’t on the coast, it’s easy to escape the city for a day at the beach!
-The Pacific Ocean is less than a 2 hour drive away from Santiago, where there are a number of beautiful coastal towns.
-The best way to get to the beach from Santiago is by renting a car, but there are also some full-day tours available.
+The Pacific Ocean is less than a two-hour drive from Santiago, where there are a number of beautiful coastal towns.
+The best way to get to the beach from Santiago is either by renting a car and driving yourself, or by joining a day tour which includes transport from the city.

 In particular, Chile’s largest beach resort, Viña del Mar, is the most popular summer destination for Chilean vacationers.
-It’s quite a modern city, with lots of energy, restaurants and bars, high rises, and even a casino.
+It’s actually a small city with lots of energy, restaurants, modern infrastructure, and even a casino.
 But what makes it special are the long stretches of sandy beaches and the vibrant waterfront promenade.
-Here you will find open-air markets, street vendors and entertainers.
+Here you’ll find endless open-air markets, street vendors and entertainers.

 A stretch of white sandy beach at Vina del Mar on the Pacific coast in Chile.
 Several high rise buildings are visible behind the beach and there is blue sky above.

 These resorts are frequented by Santiago locals in the winter months, and with good reason.
-They’re only around a 60 to 90 minute drive away, depending on traffic, and have plenty of snow.
+They’re only around a 60 to 90 minute drive away (depending on traffic) and get plenty of snow.

 A ski lodge on the side of a snow covered mountain in Valle Nevada ski resort in Chile, with blue skies above.

 La Parva is the best for long runs and challenging terrain.
-For an authentic Chilean ski experience with easy to intermediate runs, try El Colorado.
-And for Chile’s highest and biggest ski resort, you should visit Valle Nevado.
+El Colorado is ideal for an authentic Chilean ski experience with more easy to intermediate runs.
+And, for Chile’s highest and biggest ski resort, you should visit Valle Nevado.

-If you want to save yourself the hassle of driving to and from the slopes yourself, you can also book transfers to the slopes, or a tour to visit some of the ski resorts.
+If you want to save yourself the hassle of driving to and from the slopes yourself, you can also book ski resort transfers, or a day tour.

-The Gran Torre is one of Santiago’s must-visit sites, as it offers true 360° views.
-From the observation decks on the 61st and 62nd floors, you can see the whole of Santiago and the surrounding landscapes.
-And when you come back down, you can explore the adjoining Costanera Center, which is Chile’s largest shopping mall.
+The Gran Torre is one a must-visit, offering true 360° views of the city.
+From the observation decks on the 61st and 62nd floors, you can see all of Santiago and the surrounding landscapes stretching out to the horizon.
+And when you come back down, you can explore the adjoining Costanera Center — Chile’s largest shopping mall.

 11. Stunning Natural Wonders